deploy-f/botf/README.md

 ### Make the program

 You can go in two ways:
-1. Inherit from `BotfProgram` and call `StartBot(args)` to make simple bot only with message handliers
+1. Inherit from `BotfProgram` or just call static method `StartBot(args)` to make simple bot only with message handliers
 2. Or construct asp.net web api application from scratch.
 Let's call it 'advanced method'

 #### `StartBot` method